Professor Kathy Ferguson

 I grew up and went to school in what novelist William Gass calls "the heart of the heart of the country".
 My family lived on a farm in central Indiana.
 I went to Purdue University for my undergraduate degree, first studying to be a veterinarian but soon becoming fascinated, mostly because of the inspired teaching of a single brilliant professor, with political theory.
 I was there from 1968-1972, exciting times to be a student, even in the conservative Midwest.
 I completed my Ph.D. in political science, with supporting programs in philosophy and history, at the University of Minnesota, where, with the support of my very open-minded advisor, I wrote the first dissertation on women or feminism in that department.

 After graduate school I taught for nine years at Siena College in Albany, New York, then came to the University of Hawai‘i as a visiting professor in 1985.
 I found Hawai‘i to be a great place to do political theory, so I stayed.
 In spring of 1999 I held a Fulbright appointment at Ben Gurion University in Beer Sheva, Israel, and have also taught at the Institute for Advanced Studies in Vienna, Austria, and the University of Gotenberg in Gotenberg, Sweden.
-I hold a joint appointment in Political Science and Women's Studies and am currently the Undergraduate Advisor for the Women's Studies Program.
+I hold a joint appointment in Political Science and Women's Studies.
 I have also become involved in the Hawai‘i branch of the International Dyslexia Association, in which I serve as a board member and as a tutor for dyslexic children and adults.

 History of Political Philosophy: Political Theory in Star Trek (POLS 335)